 Some 2.2 million people in England and Wales have been contacted by a bailiff in the past two years.
 The regulations that the Government introduced in 2014 are welcome, but there are huge problems with the lack of enforcement.
 Since the introduction of those reforms, Citizens Advice has recorded a 24% increase in problems with bailiffs.
-One in three people who have experience of bailiffs have seen them breaking the rules, and 40% have suffered intimidation.
-Unfortunately, the fee structure has created a perverse incentive for bailiffs to make visits and reject repayment offers, which we have seen time and time again, as they can charge fees of £235 for every debt they collect in person.
+One person in three who has experience of bailiffs has seen them breaking the rules, and 40% have suffered intimidation.
+Unfortunately, the fee structure has created a perverse incentive for bailiffs to make visits and reject repayment offers, which we have seen time and again, as they can charge fees of £235 for every debt they collect in person.

 “They tried to push their way into my house saying they have a right to.
 When I asked to see the court papers the bailiff said—you have already had them and he would only discuss the case in the house.
 He then started shouting so that other people”

 including his neighbours

 “could hear him—this was obviously to embarrass us”

 and to intimidate the man.